 • Details on any lingering/permanent effects of your injury

-Regardless of the nature of your claim/case you should be prepared to go into detail about aspects of your life surrounding the case at hand.
+Regardless of the nature of your claim/case, you should be prepared to go into detail about aspects of your life surrounding the case.

 Do I Have to Answer Every Question at My Deposition?

-Absolutely not, and having a good lawyer in the room or on the call with you is an excellent way to protect against inappropriate questions that pertain to privileged information or are unrelated to the subject of the claim.
+Absolutely not, and having a good lawyer in the room or on the call with you is an excellent way to protect against inappropriate questions that pertain to privileged information (such as personal medical history not relevant to the case) or are unrelated to the subject of the claim (such as questions about your personal relationships).
+Your lawyer can object to such questions and advise you on how to respond, empowering you to maintain control over the deposition.

 However, you should be prepared to honestly answer many questions that might seem intrusive but are directly related to an investigation into your claim.
 Again, this is where having a good lawyer on your side can come in handy, as they can help you prepare for what questions to expect and how to answer them.
 In general, be ready to honestly answer any questions as asked and not add any additional information or commentary.
 Stay calm and polite, keep your answers simple, and maintain eye contact with the questioner or the camera.
 It’s best to remember the saying, “Cases are never won in the deposition, but many of them are lost.”